anonyme-anonymee/SMSCI/README.md

 We observe the trajectory for 8 times steps (3.2 seconds) and show prediction results for 8 (3.2 seconds) and 12 (4.8 seconds) time steps.

 2- Set the path for saving your trained models in the code.

-3- Run the following scripts (train and evaluate.py) under scripts to train and test the model
+3- Run the following scripts (train and evaluate.py) under scripts to train and test the model.

 # Notes
 The repository is still under construction.
 Please let me know if you encounter any issues.